White Marble Kitchen Ideas (Popular Stone Types)

 Is Marble a Good Choice for Kitchen Countertops?

-Depending on your needs and how you use kitchen, using marble countertops could be a great investment.
-It is known for its timeless beauty so you wouldn’t really need to worry about it going out of style, and it also helps increase the value of your property, as it is a fairly expensive material.
+Depending on your needs and how you use your kitchen, marble countertops could be a great investment.
+They are known for their timeless beauty, so you wouldn’t really need to worry about them going out of style.
+As a fairly expensive material, marble also helps increase the value of your property.

 Having children shouldn’t hinder anyone from having their dream kitchen!
-Especially because even when a Calacatta counter does get a small scratch, they’re barely noticeable unless the lighting and angles are just right, well in this case just wrong!
+Especially because even when a Calacatta counter does get a small scratch, it’s barely noticeable unless the lighting and angles are just right—well, in this case, just wrong!
 Everything is all about taking care of the marble and loving the way it becomes part of the kitchen.

 While designing with marble countertops you may also want to carry it throughout the space onto the island.
 A kitchen island is perfect for entertaining or even just spending extra time while cooking with the family.
 An island is a counter that is detached from all sides, frequently one counter protrudes over the base of the counter.
 This allows for stools to be placed underneath to promote gathering in the kitchen.

-Once people start gathering in the kitchen the homeowner can not only show off their cooking skills but also the glorious marble island, which will be sure to get many compliments.
-That being said, islands come in all shapes, sizes and uses.
-Some islands include plumbing and/or electrical, which can allow for a sink, plugins, and even a stovetop.
-If that is out of the budget though sticking with base cabinets is still a great option, or even a table island.
+Once people start gathering in the kitchen, the homeowner can show off their cooking skills and the glorious marble island, which will surely get many compliments.
+That being said, islands come in all shapes, sizes, and uses.
+Some islands include plumbing and/or electrical, allowing for a sink, and even a stovetop.
+If that is out of the budget, though, sticking with base cabinets is still a great option, or even a table island.

 Marble Countertops Cost